icopy-site/awesome-cn/docs/awesome/awesome-dotnet.md

 * [Nethermind](https://github.com/NethermindEth/nethermind) - full Ethereum client in .NET Core

-## Books

-* [The Little ASP.NET Core Book](https://recaffeinate.co/book/) - A free, open-source, tutorial-based book aiming to provide a simple introduction to ASP.NET Core.
-* [.NET in Action, Second Edition](https://www.manning.com/books/dotnet-in-action-second-edition) - An introduction to implementing full-featured, cross-platform professional applications on the Microsoft .NET platform. **[$]**
-* [.NET Maui in Action](https://www.manning.com/books/dot-net-maui-in-action) - A book about creating mobile and desktop apps using a common set of .NET tools. **[$]**
-* [ASP.NET Core in Action, Third Edition](https://www.manning.com/books/asp-net-core-in-action-third-edition) - Build professional-grade full-stack web applications using C# and ASP.NET Core. **[$]**
-* [ASP.NET Core Razor Pages in Action](https://www.manning.com/books/asp-net-core-razor-pages-in-action) - A comprehensive guide to how to use Razor Pages to create dynamic websites that are easy to test and scale. **[$]**
-* [ASP.NET Core Security](https://www.manning.com/books/asp-net-core-security) - A practical and hands-on guide to securing web applications built with ASP.NET. **[$]**
-* [ASP.NET Core Web API](https://www.manning.com/books/asp-net-core-web-api) - A book about designing and implementing APIs using the REST and GraphQL standards. **[$]**
-* [Blazor in Action](https://www.manning.com/books/blazor-in-action) - A guide to building  UIs and client-side applications using C# and .NET. **[$]**
-* [Building Web APIs with ASP.NET Core](https://www.manning.com/books/building-web-apis-with-asp-net-core) - Practical beginner’s guide to creating your first web APIs using ASP.NET Core. **[$]**
-* [C# in Depth, Fourth Edition](https://www.manning.com/books/c-sharp-in-depth-fourth-edition) - deep dive into the details of the C# language. **[$]**
-* [CLR via C#, Fourth Edition](https://www.microsoftpressstore.com/store/clr-via-c-sharp-9780735667457) - Dig deep and master the intricacies of the common language runtime, C#, and .NET development. **[$]**
-* [Code Like a Pro in C#](https://www.manning.com/books/code-like-a-pro-in-c-sharp) - Build on your existing programming skills and upskill to professional-level C# programming. **[$]**
-* [Dependency Injection in .NET](https://www.manning.com/books/dependency-injection-principles-practices-patterns) - teaches you to use Dependency Injection to reduce hard-coded dependencies between application components in .NET. **[$]**
-* [Entity Framework Core in Action](https://www.manning.com/books/entity-framework-core-in-action) - teaches how to use Entity Framework Core, including lighter weight data access alternatives such as Dapper. **[$]**
-* [Functional Programming in C#, Second edition](https://www.manning.com/books/functional-programming-in-c-sharp-second-edition) - Real world examples and practical techniques for functional programming in C# without the jargon and theory. **[$]**
-* [Microservices in .NET Core, Second edition](https://www.manning.com/books/microservices-in-net-core-second-edition) - A comprehensive guide to building microservice systems using the .NET stack. **[$]**
-* [Pro .NET 5 Custom Libraries](https://link.springer.com/book/10.1007/978-1-4842-6391-4) - Consists of sample projects for each data type implementation.
-Demonstrates implementation in C#.
-Covers dos and don'ts of each implementation. **[$]**
-* [Pro .NET Benchmarking](https://link.springer.com/book/10.1007/978-1-4842-4941-3) - Provides an in-depth look at software benchmarking for accurate performance measurement.
-Helps you get maximum performance impact by identifying and targeting the right bottlenecks.
-Includes coverage of the latest compilers and processors. **[$]**
-* [Pro .NET Framework with the Base Class Library](https://link.springer.com/book/10.1007/978-1-4842-4191-2) - Shows valuable tips and examples that reinforce the correct use of manage types, including how to avoid boxing/unboxing and better use of memory resources. **[$]**
-* [Pro .NET Memory Management](https://link.springer.com/book/10.1007/978-1-4842-4027-4) - Takes a deep dive into .NET memory management, including comprehensive coverage of how .NET memory works, implementation details, possible pitfalls, and ways to work around them. **[$]**
-* [Pro ASP.NET Core 6](https://link.springer.com/book/10.1007/978-1-4842-7957-1) - The most comprehensive coverage available on ASP.NET Core 6 in full-color.
-Detailed explanations and plenty of working code to learn new functionality.
-Provides a fully functioning ASP.NET Core 6 application that can be used as a template for projects. **[$]**
-* [Pro Microservices in .NET 6](https://link.springer.com/book/10.1007/978-1-4842-7833-8) - Shows you how to get up to speed with .NET 6, Docker, and microservices.
-Teaches you how to leverage microservice design patterns to strengthen an application.
-Provides environment options for orchestrators and Azure Kubernetes Service. **[$]**

 ## Build Automation

 * [Psake](https://github.com/psake/psake) - .NET-based build automation tool written in PowerShell